-Sustainable fishing products answer certain environment sustainability criteria; the fishing areas are, in fact, managed in a manner that guarantees respect for the existing fish resources, considering their reproductive capacity and the biodiversity.
-The products that are awarded this certification (such as, for example, the MSC - Marine Stewardship Council certification) come from fishing areas governed by advanced management programmes.
+Ecological aqua-culture products Ecological aqua-culture promotes fresh and salt water fish farming, including shrimps and other molluscs, clams, oysters and also algae, by means of certified ecological techniques.
+The fundamental aspects of ecological aqua-culture are: to guarantee that the organism completes its entire life cycle in the breeding plant, to maintain breeding stress equal to or near zero also thanks to the reduced impact of man on the animal's life, and to refrain from administering hormonal additives to the fish or fish feed based on fish oils or flours or GMOs.
+Sustainable fishing products Sustainable fishing products answer certain environment sustainability criteria; the fishing areas are, in fact, managed in a manner that guarantees respect for the existing fish resources, considering their reproductive capacity and the biodiversity.
+The products that are awarded this certification (such as, for example, the MSC - Marine Stewardship Council - certification) come from fishing areas governed by advanced management programmes.
 The MSC mark is the most common and internationally well-known system that guarantees sustainable fishing.

-Non-food (detergents, ecological paper, table napkins, table cloths, etc.)

-The EU Ecolabel (EC Regulation no. 66/2010) is the European Union mark of ecological quality awarded to the best products from an environmental viewpoint, which can thus be distinguished from those of the competitors on the market, and which, in any case, maintain high performance standards.
+Non-food (detergents, ecological paper, table napkins, table cloths, etc.) Ecolabel product The EU Ecolabel (EC Regulation no. 66/2010) is the European Union mark of ecological quality awarded to the best products from an environmental viewpoint, which can thus be distinguished from those of the competitors on the market, and which, in any case, maintain high performance standards.
 In fact, the label testifies to the fact that the product has reduced environmental impact throughout its entire life cycle.

-The purpose of the FSC (Forest Stewardship Council) and PEFC (Pan-European Forest Certification Project) certifications, two of the internationally most common certification schemes, is to identify the management of ecosystems based on sustainability principles.
+Sustainable forest management FSC and PEFC Products The purpose of the FSC (Forest Stewardship Council) and PEFC (Pan-European Forest Certification Project) certifications, two of the internationally most common certification schemes, is to identify the management of ecosystems based on sustainability principles.
 Wood-based products (paper, packaging, etc.) bearing these marks are certified independently and come from forests managed in a manner that respects the social, economic and environmental needs of today's generations and those of the future.
 In this way the management and traceability of products derived from wood processing are certified, with the aim of protecting the biodiversity of the forests and woods, respecting their normal rhythm of growth.

-FSC and PEFC Products

-We lastly point out that, consistently with its business methodology, animal welfare is also an area of interest for MARR, in line with the growing sensitivity of consumers towards this subject.
-Attention in this sense is directed towards the goal of making available, in the MARR assortment, of products of animal origin which come from production chains that respect the dignity and well-being of the animals.
-In this context, MARR has prepared its own policy which describes the medium-term objectives and commitments (http://www.marr.it/sostenibilità/benessere-animale).

-The total number of suppliers with which the Company has operated in the years of reference is given below, with indication of those selected according to social and/or environmental criteria, i.e. suppliers that deal in certified products as indicated in the table attached to the preceding paragraph or suppliers with ISO I 400 I and/or SA8000 certification:
+The total number of suppliers with which the Company has operated in the years of reference is given below, with indication of those selected according to social and/or environmental criteria, i.e. suppliers that deal in certified products as indicated in the table attached to the preceding paragraph or suppliers with ISO14001 and/or SA8000 certification:

-Selected suppliers that satisfy social/environmental criteria 2019 2018 2017 Total Suppliers 2,212 2,211 2,498 - of which, selected according to social/environmental criteria 536 357 267 % of the total 24% 16% 11%
+Selected suppliers that satisfy social/environmental criteria 2020 2019 2018 Total Suppliers 2,083 2,212 2,211 - of which, selected according to social/environmental criteria 681 536 357 % of the total 33% 24% ۱6%

-Of the above-indicated suppliers, with characteristics that answer social/environmental criteria, with which MARR has worked in 2019, 17 new suppliers were included during the year (5 in the 2018).
-It should be noted that this year, the suppliers selected using social/environmental criteria includes 107 suppliers in the Sustainable Fishing Chain, which involves Environmental and Social criteria.
+Of the above-indicated suppliers, with characteristics that answer social/environmental criteria, with which MARR has worked in 2020, 2 new suppliers were included during the year (representing 1.87% of the total of 107 new suppliers in 2020) with characteristics responding to environmental criteria (17 in 2019).